sasloz/T-Lift/README.md

 Here's how to get started: grab the code from the main branch and run it in a separate user database of your choice.
 It's important to note that this should not be the same user database where you have your procedures you want T-Lift to use on.
 We've spent a lot of time on the feature to ensure it can gather all necessary metadata from other databases. ;)

 ### Basic Usage
-As we showed in the Introduction but with more parameters:
+As we showed in the introduction but with more parameters:
 ```sql
 declare @dynsql nvarchar(max)
 exec dbo.sp_tlift